Muse (character): First Muse

-Muse II
+Morgan Whittier

-After the death of Muse, his spirit was sent to Hell.
+After Muse died, his spirit was sent to Hell.
 While there, he encountered the rejected soul of an artist named Morgan Whittier and decided to influence her from beyond the grave by giving her art advice and continuing his work as a new Muse.
 Initially, he appears as a voice to her and later as a ghost-like figure.

 Powers and abilities

 Muse's body acts like a vortex which can absorb any kind of sensory information that surrounds him, making Muse incredibly hard to track, with even Daredevil struggling to target him.
 Muse's superhuman speed also helps with this, as he is able to move faster than the human eye can see, allowing him to remain out of sight.
 He has levels of superhuman strength that are far beyond normal humans, proved by his power to swiftly lift and move many dead bodies.
 Muse is also very agile, and may potentially be able to climb walls as well as Spider-Man, as he is able to quickly paint giant murals of several superheroes across the entire facades of buildings.
 He is also a skilled hand-to-hand combatant, able to take down even the most skilled soldiers or vigilantes.